google/clusterfuzz/docs/production-setup/setting_up_bots.md

 ### macOS

 Mac is a supported platform for fuzzing.
-The sanitizers supported on this platform are [AddressSanitizer], [LeakSanitizer], [UndefinedBehaviorSanitizer] and [ThreadSanitizer].
+The sanitizers supported on Mac are [AddressSanitizer], [LeakSanitizer], [UndefinedBehaviorSanitizer] and [ThreadSanitizer].
 The only [fuzzing engine] supported on Mac is [libFuzzer].